pbitzer/pyltg/README.md

 install `glmtools`  [https://github.com/deeplycloudy/glmtools].
 While you can follow the installation discussed there, you can also simply clone the repository and install it with `pip install -e .`  (from within the `glmtools` directory created after cloning.)
-Note you'll need `lmatools` as well - see `glmtools` for full dependencies.

 #### Installing without conda ####

-Although not recommended for most users, a `requirements.txt` file is included to install the package using pip in an environment:
+Although not recommended for most users, you can install the package using pip in a virtual environment.
+(This will pull packages from PyPi, not conda.
+There may some differences in what is available. )

 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 ### Basic Use ###